 All the states, agreements and allocations listed in both numbered lists in 11.3.6.4 (Non-AP, non-AP MLD, and non-PCP STA reassociation initiation procedures) item c) are deleted or reset to initial values.

-The MLME shall transmit an Association Request frame to the AP or PCP or the MLME shall transmit an Association Request frame with Basic variant Multi-Link element in the Association Request frame that indicates the AP MLD to an AP affiliated with the AP MLD.
+The MLME shall transmit an Association Request frame to the AP or PCP or the MLME shall transmit an Association Request frame with a Basic variant Multi-Link element in the Association Request frame that indicates the AP MLD to an AP affiliated with the AP MLD.
 The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Association Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-ASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Association Request frame.

 11.3.5.3 AP, AP MLD, or PCP association receipt procedures

-For a non-AP MLD associated with an AP MLD, if an AP affiliated with the AP MLD receives an Association Request frame without Multi-Link element from a non-AP STA affiliated with the non-AP MLD, then the AP shall reject the association request with a status code of DENIED_STA_AFFILIATED_WITH_MLD_WITH_EXISTING_MLD_ASSOCIATION.
+For a non-AP MLD associated with an AP MLD, if an AP affiliated with the AP MLD receives an Association Request frame without a Multi-Link element from a non-AP STA affiliated with the non-AP MLD, then the AP shall reject the association request with a status code of DENIED_STA_AFFILIATED_WITH_MLD_WITH_EXISTING_MLD_ASSOCIATION.

-The following procedure shall be used by an AP or PCP Uupon receipt of an Association Request frame from a STA the AP or PCP shall use the following procedure or by an AP MLD upon receipt of an Association Request frame with Basic variant Multi-Link element indicates the AP MLD from a non-AP STA affiliated with a non-AP MLD:
+The following procedure shall be used by an AP or PCP Uupon receipt of an Association Request frame from a STA the AP or PCP shall use the following procedure or by an AP MLD upon receipt from a non-AP STA affiliated with a non-AP MLD of an Association Request frame with a Basic variant Multi-Link element:

 …